Cigars for Beginners

 - Diademas 8.5″+

 Examine a cigar’s wrapper.
-This isn’t the label, but the leaves which range from the palest green color (mild) to a dark brown or black.
+This isn’t the label, but the leaves which range from the palest green color to a dark brown or black.
 The darker the wrapper, the more flavor it will have.
 Again, remember that strength and flavor are different.
 A darker cigar will have the most intense flavor but might also have a more mellow strength.

 Wrapper colors can be: